 If you’re visiting Hershey Gardens with kids, there’s also an amazing Children’s Garden that’s unlike any I’ve seen.
 After following the caterpillar path, you’re greeted with Hershey kisses that mist water in the warmer months.
 From a pretzel maze to a hidden picnic area to a Native American garden, there are so many things for kids to discover throughout the garden.
 My son could have stayed there for hours just wandering around and exploring the interactive features of the Children’s Garden.

 In addition to the awesome Children’s Garden at Hershey Gardens, there are several family-friendly activities throughout the year.
-Pumpkin Glow is coming up soon for Halloween, and it looks so fun!

 - Address: 170 Hotel Road, Hershey, PA